-- (ii) projects located on land owned by the school district or other public entities; and - (iii) projects needed to replace school buildings that have been in use for 1[50] 1001 or more years. - (c) Any amendment to an SDA district's long-range facilities plan that is submitted to the commissioner in the period between the five-year updates of the long-range facilities plan shall be considered by the development authority, in consultation with the commissioner, for incorporation into the Statewide strategic plan.
-In making a determination on whether or not to amend the Statewide strategic plan, the development authority shall consider the cost of the amendment, the impact of the amendment upon the school development plans for other districts, and other appropriate factors.
+- (ii) projects located on land owned by the school district or other public entities; and - 41 (iii) projects needed to replace school buildings that have been in use for [50] 100 or more years.
+42 - (c) Any amendment to an SDA district's long-range facilities plan that is submitted to the commissioner in the period between the fiveyear updates of the long-range facilities plan shall be considered by the development authority, in consultation with the commissioner, for incorporation into the Statewide strategic plan. determination on whether or not to amend the Statewide strategic plan, the development authority shall consider the cost of the amendment, the impact of the amendment upon the school development plans for other districts, and other appropriate factors.